jchitpin/thinkdeck/README.md

 2. After checking the switch pins are straight, snap the plate+switches into the hotswap PCB.
 You should see the pins making contact with each socket on the backside of the PCB.
 3. Plug the board into a computer and test whether each switch is correctly installed.
 Keys that do not register most likely correspond to switches with bent pins that are not contacting the socket.
 4. It is recommended to flash your keyboard before installing it in the case because it can be tricky to enter the bootloader afterwards.
-  * Bootmagic reset: Hold down the key at (0,0) in the matrix (the top left key) and plug in the keyboard.
+  * Bootmagic reset: Hold down the key at (0,0) in the matrix (the top left key) and then plug the keyboard into the Pi.
   * Physical reset button: Briefly press the button labeled 'RST' on the back of the PCB.

 ## Flashing the keyboard